Louis de Gruuthuse: Early life

-Born in (or about) 1422 as the legitimate son of Lord Jean IV of Bruges of the Gruuthuse family, and Margriet of Steenhuyse, Lady of Avelghem, young Loys (Louis or Ludovicus) was trained in the arts of war and the court in the wealth and luxury of Flanders' Golden Age.
-In the Tournament of the White Bear, held in Bruges every year, Loys took part in 1443, 1444, 1447, 1448 and 1450.
-He often won one of the prizes.
-This caught the eye of the Duke of Burgundy and Count of Flanders, Philip the Good (1396–1467), who made Loys his squire and official wine server, an honorary title bestowed on only a few selected men.
+Born in 1427 as the legitimate son of Lord Jean IV of Bruges of the Gruuthuse family, and Margriet of Steenhuyse, Lady of Avelghem, young Loys (Louis or Ludovicus) was trained in the arts of war and the court in the wealth and luxury of Flanders' Golden Age.
+Louis de Gruuthuse took part in the Tournament of the White Bear in 1443, 1444, 1447, 1448 and 1450, where he often won one of the prizes.
+This caught the eye of the Duke of Burgundy and Count of Flanders, Philip the Good (1396–1467), who made Louis his squire and official wine server, an honorary title bestowed on only a few selected men.

-As a courtier Loys followed the Duke around his expanding duchy.
-Meeting with the highest nobles and princes in Europe he learned the art of diplomacy and secured his place within the Burgundian court.
-On 19 April 1450 Loys of Gruuthuse again took part in the Tournament of the White Bear and again he won one of the prizes.
+As a courtier Louis followed the Duke around his expanding duchy.
+Meeting with the highest nobles and princes in Europe, he learned the art of diplomacy and secured his place within the Burgundian court.
+On 19 April 1450 Louis de Gruuthuse again took part in the Tournament of the White Bear and again he won one of the prizes.

 War

 This was his last tournament in Bruges, but a real war now came.
-The crisis with the town of Ghent about a salt tax reached its zenith and Ghent declared open war on Philip the Good.
-During this Salt War Loys was appointed governor of Bruges and he proved to be a brave and loyal ally to the duke.
-During the winter of 1452–1453 the Salt War laid Flanders' countryside to waste, so when spring came the duke gathered his army and moved on Ghent with Loys of Gruuthuse as one of its commanders.
+The crisis with the city of Ghent about a salt tax reached its zenith and Ghent declared open war on Philip the Good.
+During this Salt War Louis was appointed governor of Bruges and he proved to be a brave and loyal ally to the duke.
+During the winter of 1452–1453 the Salt War laid Flanders' countryside to waste, so when spring came the duke gathered his army and moved on Ghent with Louis de Gruuthuse as one of its commanders.
 Loys was knighted on 23 July 1453 on the battlefield of Gavere and he was given command of the rearguard.
-The battle was a disaster for Ghent.
-Its army was destroyed and blood coloured the river Scheldt red.
-Loys feared the devastation of Ghent and asked the duke to spare the city of plunder.
-The duke's merciful answer was: "If I would destroy this city, who is going to build me one like it?!"
+The battle was a loss for Ghent.
+Louis feared the devastation of Ghent and asked the duke to spare the city of plunder.
+The duke's answer was: "If I would destroy this city, who is going to build me one like it?"